 PHP 2200 - Intermediate Methods in Epidemiologic Research

 PHP 2250 – Advanced Quantitative Methods for Epidemiologic Research

 PHP 2180 – Interpretation and Application of Epidemiologic Evidence

 PHP 2510 - Principles of Biostatistics and Data Analysis

 PHP 2511 - Applied Regression Analysis

 PHP 2130 - Human Biology for Epidemiology

-PHP 2090 - Scientific Writing in Public Health
+PHP 2090 - Research Grant Writing for Public Health